Thierry61/node-summary/README.md

 As there is no interactivity, the web page is still operational when javascript is disabled, including automatic refresh which is managed by http-equiv="refresh" meta tag.

+The information is divided in a set of cards spread on a grid.
+The grid uses Tailwind breakpoint prefixes and grid template columns so that the layout is responsive to the dynamic screen size and orientation.

 Note: Any mention of 192.168.110.121 throughout the document should be replaced by your own address of deployment.

 ## Development